Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    4. Select the mobile app from the list and verify that push channel settings status for iOS is _iOS certificate with filename *.pem is successfully uploaded_.

  {% hint style="warning" %}
- Verify that you are using production certificate for production version of app and debug certificate for debug version of app.
+ Verify that you are using production certificate for production environment and development certificate for development environment.
  {% endhint %}

    ![Configured push certificate in Campaign](../../.gitbook/assets/campaign_ios_cert_configured.png "Configured push certificate in Campaign.")